List of Michelin-starred restaurants in Chicago

 Chicago was the fifth US city to be chosen to have a dedicated Michelin Guide in 2011, after New York City, San Francisco, Los Angeles, and Las Vegas, although the Los Angeles and Las Vegas guides were discontinued in 2010.
 (Note: Since 2019, L.A. is part of a statewide California guide.)
 Although earlier editions included restaurants from the suburbs, since 2013, all the restaurants have been located within the city proper.

-In 2025, Michelin merged Chicago's list with those of New York City and Washington, D.C., and incorporated newly added coverage of Boston and Philadelphia, into one larger list titled MICHELIN Guide Northeast Cities.
+In 2025, Michelin grouped Chicago's selection with those of New York City and Washington, D.C., along with inaugural selections for Boston and Philadelphia, in the newly created Michelin Guide Northeast Cities edition.